 Understanding whether cats can smell human pheromones and hormones is crucial to ascertaining whether cats can recognize human gender.
 Cats can smell the following:

-However, it’s more likely that a cat’s powerful sense of smell can sense the progesterone, human chorionic gonadotrophin hormones, and estrogen a woman’s body produces.
+However, it’s more likely that a cat’s powerful sense of smell can sense the progesterone, human chorionic gonadotrophin hormones, and estrogen that a woman’s body produces.
 These hormone changes can also affect the way you smell, which cats can detect almost immediately.

 Of course, it’s not just hormones that cats can sense.
 A woman’s body heats up during pregnancy, so a cat may rub up against her to get warm and cozy.
 Cats will often become affectionate towards pregnant women.
 This may be because they can detect the child’s faint heartbeat, but it’s usually because they want somewhere warm and comfortable to rest.